oktadev/okta-blog/_source/_posts/2022-04-25-ultimate-guide-elasticsearch-nodejs.md

 The app consists of a search bar, editing menu, and a table to display and manage the data.
 You can see the structure for API integration in the form of the `api` object, table configuration for the incoming data in the `columns`, and multiple state management functions right inside the `<App/>` component.

 The `<TopMenu/>` and `<EditMenu/>` components will serve as the app bar and data-edit controls, respectively.
-Where necessary, they’ll use the state and control methods provided through props to control the state.
+Where necessary, they'll use the state and control methods provided through props to control the state.

 {% raw %}
 ```javascript